Skip to main content

 private key contained in the secure element.
 But, the private key

-can not be extracted.
+can not be extracted!

 if the secure elements are stolen in transport.
 A thief could use

-password that the device-OEM's firmware must provide to the secure
+activation password that the device manufacturer firmware must

-the clear in the device-OEM's firmware: it can't be encrypted,
+firmware: it can't be encrypted, because the secure source of

 5. Public Key Infrastructures (PKI)